Neutron-nucleus dynamics simulations for quantum computers: Mapping onto a quantum computer

 In the current form, the Hamiltonian from Eq.~\eqref{eq:H_matrix_rep} is given in terms of number operators of the form $\outerprod{m}{m}$ and step-$i$ ladder operators of the form $\outerprod{m}{m-i}$ and $\outerprod{m}{m+i}$ for $i \in \{1, \ldots, K\}$ (using the notation of Ref.~\cite{PhysRevA.103.042405}).
 To find the bound-state energy of this Hamiltonian, we first need to map these operators into Pauli strings.

 Mappings from operators in the Fock space to Pauli strings are called \textit{encodings}.
-Multiple encodings can be found in existing literature, for example, the one-hot encoding (OH), binary encoding, and the Gray encoding (see, e.g.,~\cite{Sawaya20,PhysRevA.103.042405}).
+Multiple encodings can be found in existing literature, for example, the one-hot encoding (OH), the Bravyi-Kitaev encoding, the Verstraete-Cirac encoding, the binary encoding, and the Gray encoding (see, e.g.,~\cite{Sawaya20,PhysRevA.103.042405,VC05}.
+In addition, there has been substantial work on using qudits (higher dimensional systems) rather than qubits, which has been shown to provide some advantage in specific scenarios \cite{IRS23, VEN24, BRSK+21}.
+In this work, we focus on three qubit encodings - OH, binary, and Gray - and analyze various properties and trade-offs.